 Whakataukī / Māori proverb

 Ko te wai te toto o te whenua

 Ko te whenua te toto o te tangata

 As water is the blood of the land

 So the land is the blood of humanity

-Kūmara seed are planted in tapapa (seed beds) at Ohinemutu in a thermal environment.
-It is about 2 months before the tipu (seedlings) are ready to harvest at which time they are placed in water to harden before planting either at the end of October or early in November after the frost.
+Kumara seed are planted in tapapa (seed beds) at Ohinemutu in a thermal environment.
+It is about 2 months before the tipu (seedlings) appear ready to harvest at which time they are placed in water to harden off before planting either at the end of October or early in November after the last frost.

-Among many of its attributes the Maramataka is an instrument that measures high, medium and low energy levels allowing us to respond accordingly.
+We also use the Maramataka to respond to and understand days set outside our control. i.e. when a hui/event is set by a third party.
+The Maramataka is an instrument that measures high, medium or low energy levels allowing us to respond accordingly.